-It is always difficult to tell if someone is wearing the correct or incorrect size.
-Bra shopping has been trivialised to a grocery purchase and as easy as buying a pair of underpants, which if you have big or small breasts you know is as far from reality as wearing one size fits all stockings that actually do fit.
+So your online bra size calculator miraculously calculated your bra size and you're still chomping at the bit!
+Bra shopping has been trivialised to a grocery purchase, as easy as buying a pair of underpants, which if you have big or small breasts you know is as far from reality as wearing one size fits all stockings that actually do fit.

 The statistic that 80-90% of women wear the incorrect size bra would prompt a government inquest if it actually held any credibility, should at least highlight that this is a problem that if anyone actually knew how to solve would not be a statistic (credible or not)

 These are a few of the phrases clients use that almost guarantee they are wearing the wrong size.

 I have always bought this bra and it always worked and now it does not, they must be manufacturing it in China.
 Most bras are manufactured in China and always have.
 More and more brands are looking to manufacturing in some European, African and Middle Eastern countries, but the fact remains China produces most of the worlds bras that stopped working and never did work.